zzzprojects/learn-orm/tutorials/roslyn-scripting/evaluate-a-script-with-parameters.md

 }
 ```

-You can also create a script and execute it multiple times as shown below.
+You can also create a script and execute it multiple times, as shown below.

 ```csharp
 static async Task EvaluateWithParameters1()